 Crisis: Events and United: Missions

 Both expansion cycles have one expansion pack that changes the game considerably.
 Events are mixed into the trade row and resolved for an immediate effect when revealed, and then scrapped.
 These cards can clear the traderow, deal damage or give authority to both players, or give players extra cards in hand.
 Depending on when they’re revealed, these cards can be hugely beneficial to you or your opponent, and they considerably amplify the randomness of a game that’s already got a fair amount of unpredictability.
 I’ve found that these cards can make games more swingy and therefore more interesting, and provide a possible “out” when you are behind, so I enjoy playing with them.
-However, they are definitely the most controversial expansion among players in the app.
+However, they are definitely one of the most controversial expansions among players in the app, along with… Missions!